 Keto FAQ #29: How can I eat out while staying in keto?

 Eating out while on a keto diet is possible.
 One very helpful tip is to plan ahead.
 Before dining out, research what options you can have on the menu.
 Or just order meat and green veggies without the extra sweet sauces.
 When it comes to drinks, Starbucks has some of the best keto coffee and tea options.

 Keto FAQ #30: I have an active lifestyle.
 Can I still eat low-carb?

 Yes.
 In fact, the keto diet can boost your energy levels and help you go longer since you have a steady supply of energy.
 So, you’re less likely to experience a “crash” and crave food every now and then.

 Got More Questions About Keto?

 Hopefully, this keto FAQs compilation has the answers to most, if not all, of your queries.
-Just in case we missed anything, please write your question in the comments section below.
+Just in case we missed anything, please contact us.
 We’ll do our best to reply as quickly as possible.